uselesstechjunks/leetcode/docs/source/dsa/index.rst

 Thought Process
 =====================================================================
 .. note::
 	#.
-Does it form a group, chain, tree, graph? - union find, parent-child hashmap.
+Does it form a group, chain, tree, graph? - union find, parent-child hashmap (set if parent-child is implicit).
 	#.
 Does it have a range? - binary search.
 	#.
 Does it have monotonic property? - binary search/VLW.
 	#.
 What bookkeeping is required?
 What involves recomputation?
 What else can we track to avoid it? - hashmap, bst, stack, queue, heap.
 	#.
 Can we solve it in parts and combine the results? - divide and conquer, recursion, DP.
 	#.
-What choices can be greedily eliminated? - two pointers, greedy.
+What choices can be greedily eliminated? - two pointers, greedy, quicksort partitioning.

 Find something
 =================================================================================